samcrosol/samcrosol.github.io/index.md

 ![Image of fast.ai logo](images/logo.png)

 ## Trade and buy on birdeye.so [here](https://birdeye.so/token/5V5uWpRhjDedfzQnwNrVWNk3zbU3fHT5fJ6VRSpmdmNG?chain=solana) or simply do a swap in your SOL wallet.
-You can do a safety check on our project here.
+You can do a safety check on our project [here](https://rugcheck.xyz/tokens/5V5uWpRhjDedfzQnwNrVWNk3zbU3fHT5fJ6VRSpmdmNG)
-[here](https://rugcheck.xyz/tokens/5V5uWpRhjDedfzQnwNrVWNk3zbU3fHT5fJ6VRSpmdmNG)

 ....Have a nice SAMCRO day....